webix-hub/docs/data/api/refs/ui.spreadsheet_props.md

 - api/link/ui.spreadsheet_rows_config.md - array of views objects arranged vertically
 - api/ui.spreadsheet_subbar_config.md - adds a view between the toolbar and the datatable
 - api/link/ui.spreadsheet_type_config.md - defines the layout borders
-- api/link/ui.spreadsheet_url_config.md - the URL which the component will use to load data after its initialization
 - api/link/ui.spreadsheet_visiblebatch_config.md - sets the batch that will be shown initially
 - api/link/ui.spreadsheet_width_config.md - sets the width of the component
 }}